 With the Jeep’s design having been standardized as that of the Willys MB, a second source of supply was sought.
 Ford was licensed to build copies of the Willys design, to which Ford assigned its model designation GPW: G meant government contract vehicle, P indicated it was an 80-inch wheelbase reconnaissance car and the W suffix indicated it used the Willys-designed engine.

 Like the MB, earliest models had the maker’s name embossed in script on the rear panel.
 The grille was of fabricated steel construction until Jan.
 6, 1942.
-Then Ford introduced the stamped steel grille, which was later ironically registered as a trademark for Chrysler’s Jeep.
+Then, Ford introduced the stamped steel grille.
+Ironically, the pattern was later registered as a trademark for Chrysler’s Jeep.

 Throughout the production of the 277,896 GPWs, Ford marked many of the components with the Ford “F” logo.
 Among these components were pintle hooks, fenders, bolts, etc. However, due to materials shortages, non-F parts were sometimes substituted on the assembly line.

 The script Ford name on the rear panel was discontinued in July 1942.
 Add 20% to the value for script jeeps.

 As a rule, the most readily spotted difference between the MB and the GPW involves the front cross member.
 This is a tubular member on Willys vehicles, and an inverted U-channel on the Ford.